 Question 3: Can I reassess students even if Literably doesn't recommend reassessing them?

 - Yes.
 Regardless of whether or not Literably recommends a reassessment, you can reassess any or all of your students at whatever level you choose until you're confident you've found their instructional reading levels.
 These re-assessments do not "count against" whatever plan you're on.

 - For example, suppose your school has subscribed for 3 rounds of assessment on Literably (fall, winter, and spring).
 You assess one of your students in September.
 Literably does not recommend a re-assessment, but you're still not sure you've found the student's instructional reading level.
 You can go ahead and re-assess the student immediately on Literably at whichever level you think will give you the information you need.
 You do NOT need to wait until January.
 We're here to help you find your student's instructional reading levels, and we know that re-assessment is a necessary part of that process.

 - Conversely, even if Literably recommends a student for reassessment, we leave it up to the teacher to decide whether or not to have that student reassess.

-Question 4: Some of my students who completed an assessment have an asterisk next to their instructional level.
+Question 4: Some of my students who completed an assessment have a star next to their instructional level.
 Why?

 - Literably will confirm an instructional level if the student reads an assessment with 90-94% accuracy and at least 60% comprehension (yellow cells HERE).

-- As a counter-example, if a student reads a level S assessment with 95% accuracy and 80% comprehension, Literably might estimate that student's instructional level at level T (and would place an asterisk next to the "T" on the dashboard for that student).
+- As a counter-example, if a student reads a level S assessment with 95% accuracy and 80% comprehension, Literably might estimate that student's instructional level at level T (and would place a star next to the "T" on the dashboard for that student).

-Question 5: Some students have the asterisk next to their instructional level AND a reassess symbol associated with their name on my dashboard.
+Question 5: Some students have the star next to their instructional level AND a reassess symbol associated with their name on my dashboard.
 Why?